 5. Use cement, lime and mortars no stronger than required for the application to minimize possible soluble salt level.

-6. For masonry ensure flashing & damp proof course is detailed correctly.
+6. For masonry, ensure the flashing and damp proof course are detailed correctly.
 Cover the top course at the end of each day work.

 Eradication of Efflorescence on Damp Wall